View Andrew Petuch's Obituary on standardspeaker.com and share memories

 |

-Andrew Petuch, 88, of New Coxeville, loving husband of Marcella Kokinda Petuch, passed away peacefully at home after a lengthy illness.
+Andrew Petuch, 88, of New Coxeville, loving husband of Marcella (Kuchera) Petuch, passed away peacefully at home after a lengthy illness.

 He was a member of Ss.
 Peter & Paul Byzantine Catholic Church, Beaver Meadows, where he was active in church affairs.